charleslcsantos/sass-responsive-pack/README.md

 }
 ```

-Or, if you need work with large desktop screens:
+Or, if you need work with behavior in large desktop screens:

 ```scss
 .card {